 - All life jackets must be U.S. Coast Guard certified and must be approved by staff.

 - Children using PFD/flotation devices must remain under the close and direct supervision of the responsible adult.

 - Soft plastic toys will be permitted in the wading pool

 - Protect children’s skin with cover-ups or with appropriate sunscreen applied half an hour before entering the water.

 PRIVATE LESSON POLICY

 Parkcrest members are allowed to hold private lessons using the Parkcrest facility during open swim times.
 Members are able to set up private lessons individually through their preferred instructor—Parkcrest does not facilitate lessons outside of the lessons already offered to members.
 If members are interested in using Parkcrest to host their private lesson, the member or instructor must inform the manager of the dates and times that private lessons are planned.
 Private lessons can use the lap lanes if adult lap swimmers are not using them.
 If the lap lanes are in use by adult lap swimmers or adult lap swimmers would like to use the lanes during the lesson, the private lesson must relocate to the pool area outside of the lap lanes.

 LAP LANE POLICY

-During recreation swim at least one lane will be available for lap swimming.
-Adults get priority over use of lane.
+During recreation swim, at least one lane will be available for lap swimming.
+Adults get priority over use of the lane.
 Children may use the lane for lap swimming when adults are not using the lane.
 Additional lanes may be added at the request of members if space is available.
 Please ask the on-duty head guard to clear the lane for you.